microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/staffavailabilityitem.md

  [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Returns the available and busy slots of a staff member.
+Represents the available and busy time slots of a Bookings [staff member](bookingstaffmember.md).

 ## Properties